-( Update: check the latest version of Comodo’s free mobile security app)
+( Update: check the latest version of Comodo’s mobile security app)

 A new type of malware that tricks its victims in to sharing their login credentials in mobile apps has been found affecting Android smartphones.